Bayesian Geostatistical Modeling for Discrete-Valued Processes: Discrete copula NNMPs

 A bivariate copula function $C: [0,1]^2 \rightarrow [0,1]$ is a distribution function whose marginals are uniform distributions on $[0,1]$.
 Following \cite{sklar1959fonctions}, given a random vector $(Z_1,Z_2)$ with joint probability distribution $F$ and marginals $F_1$ and $F_2$, there exists a copula function $C$ such that $F(z_1,z_2) = C(F_1(z_1),F_2(z_2))$.
 If $F_1$ and $F_2$ are continuous, $C$ is unique.
 In this case, the copula density is $c(z_1,z_2) = \partial C(F_1(z_1),F_2(z_2))/(\partial F_1\partial F_2)$, and the joint density is $f(z_1,z_2) = c(z_1,z_2)f_1(z_1)f_2(z_2)$, where $f_1$ and $f_2$ are the densities of $F_1$ and $F_2$, respectively.

 If both marginals are discrete, the copula $C$ is only unique on the set $\mathrm{Ran}(F_1)\times\mathrm{Ran}(F_2)$, where $\mathrm{Ran}(F_j)$ consists of all possible values of $F_j,\,j=1,2$ \citep{joe2014dependence}.
-By Sklar’s theorem, if $C$ is a copula and $F_1$ and $F_2$ are discrete distribution functions, then $F(z_1,z_2) =$ $C(F_1(z_1),F_2(z_2))$ is a valid joint distribution.
-In practice, to define a discrete joint distribution with pre-specified marginals, a copula from a parametric family is selected \citep{smith2012estimation}.
-Note that, in contrast with the continuous case, when the marginals are discrete, some popular dependence measures such as Kendall's $\tau$ will depend on the marginals \citep{denuit2005constraints, genest2007primer}.
+Nevertheless, if $C$ is a copula and $F_1$ and $F_2$ are discrete distribution functions, then $F(z_1,z_2) =$ $C(F_1(z_1),F_2(z_2))$ is a valid joint distribution; in practice, we select a parametric family for $C$ \citep{smith2012estimation}.
+Note that, in contrast with the continuous case, when the marginals are discrete, some popular dependence measures, such as Kendall's $\tau$, will depend on the marginals \citep{denuit2005constraints, genest2007primer}.
 Consequently, the Kendall's $\tau$ of the random vector $(Z_1,Z_2)$ will not be equivalent to the Kendall's $\tau$ of the copula.
+Without loss of generality, hereafter, we assume the bivariate copula carries a single parameter.